Testimonio

 Yahshua = Yah + shuah.
 Yah is short for Yahweh, and shuah is from Yeshua which means "to save, save alive, rescue."

 Scholars believe that Jesus was about 5 foot 5 inches (1.7 meters) tall.
+This was the average height based on the skeletal remains of men around the first century.

-This was the average height based on the skeletal remains of men around the first-century.
 He most likely had brown eyes, black hair, and olive-brown skin.
-Historical records showed that most people kept their hair and beards well-combed and short around that time.
-This was to keep out the lice (which was problematic then).
+Historical records show that most people kept their hair and beards well-combed and short around that time.
+This was primarily to keep out the lice, which was a common problem in the ancient world.

 Most Christians around the world come together on December 25th every year to celebrate the birth of Jesus Christ.
-But when was Jesus really born?.
+But when was Jesus really born?

 According to our guide When Jesus Was Really Born, According to the Bible: